xing-jing/notes-models/models/Geomorphology.md

 - mass movement: bulk transfer of rock debris down slopes under influence of gravity
 - erosion: sum of all destructive processes by which weathering products are picked up and carried by transporting media

-weathering, transport and deposition are essential processes in the rock cycle. volcanic action, folding, faulting and uplift may all impart potential energy to the toposphere, creating the 'raw relief' on which geomorphic agents act to fashion the marvellously multifarious array of landforms found on the earth's surface - the physical toposphere. geomorphic (or exogenic) agents are wind, water, waves and ice, which act from outside or above the toposphere; these contrast with endogenic (tectonic and volcanic) agents, which act upon the toposphere from inside the planet.
+> Weathering, transport and deposition are essential processes in the rock cycle.
+Volcanic action, folding, faulting and uplift may all impart potential energy to the toposphere, creating the 'raw relief' on which geomorphic agents act to fashion the marvellously multifarious array of landforms found on the earth's surface - the physical toposphere.
+Geomorphic (or exogenic) agents are wind, water, waves and ice, which act from outside or above the toposphere; these contrast with endogenic (tectonic and volcanic) agents, which act upon the toposphere from inside the planet.

 ---